Continuing Education Activity

-The dissection then begins with incision of the fascia over the SCM and medial dissection in the superior third of the SCM to identify CN XI.
+The dissection begins with an incision of the fascia over the SCM and medial dissection in the superior third of the SCM to identify CN XI.
 The nerve is then skeletonized superiorly to the posterior belly of the digastric muscle and posteriorly to the trapezius.
 After skeletonization of the anterior border of the trapezius muscle, the fat and lymph nodes of level V are elevated and rolled medially.
-Cervical rootlets are divided while preserving the deep layer of the deep cervical fascia overlying the levator scapulae and scalene musculature to protect the phrenic nerve and brachial plexus.
+Cervical rootlets are often preserved, though they can also be divided while preserving the deep layer of the deep cervical fascia overlying the levator scapulae and scalene musculature to protect the phrenic nerve and brachial plexus.
 The nodal packet is then passed under the SCM.

 The nodal contents are sharply divided free from the carotid sheath.
 Care is taken to avoid injury to the vagus nerve during the dissection.
 The ansa cervicalis is seen running across the IJV at this point of the dissection and may be sacrificed.
 Numerous IJV branches leaving anteriorly may need to be ligated during this step.
 The nodal tissue is elevated up to the level of the hyoid.

 Attention is then turned to the contralateral anterior digastric.
 The muscle is skeletonized from the mandible to the hyoid, and the level IA contents are rolled towards the ipsilateral anterior digastric.
 The ipsilateral digastric is then skeletonized to the digastric tendon and back along the posterior digastric tendon until the facial vein is reached.
 The facial vein is ligated, and the remaining posterior digastric muscle is skeletonized.